companieshouse/api-sdk-node/README.md

 This SDK abstract the calls to our public APIs.

+Intended for use when making cross-web-service calls, supporting ERIC and the propagation of authentication details through to other services.

 ## Quick start

 Use NPM to install the SDK in your project;